alimul-khan/rivercity_assessment/README.md

 ## Contents
 1. **Firmware Assessment**
    - Includes code, instructions, and relevant documentation for evaluating firmware development skills.
+Please find my response @ 'Firmware Assessment_modified.zip'

 2. **KiCad Assessment**
    - Contains PCB design tasks, schematic files, and guidelines for assessing proficiency with KiCad.
+I have not modified any files.
+Please find my response @ '5_KiCad response.docx'.

 3. **Job Circular, Resume and Supporting Documents**
    - The job circular, Resume and other necessary PDF files required for the assessment process.
+You may ignore them.

 ## Disclaimer
 This repository is temporary and will be private after the completion of the recruitment process.